abapGit/docs.abapgit.org/docs/guide-ui.md

 ### Hotkeys

 For each page, abapGit defines certain hotkeys (or keyboard shortcuts).
 If you press a hotkey, it will execute the corresponding command immediately.
 You can display the list of possible hotkeys by pressing `?` anywhere in abapGit.
+You can find a [Hotkeys Cheat Sheet](ref-hotkeys.html) under references.

 ![keyboard_hotkeys](img/keyboard_hotkeys.png)